The band and the boys whose single launched Sonobeat Records in 1967

 courtesy Ernie Gammage

 It's fall 1963 in Austin, Texas.
-Future Sweetarts co-founders Dwight Dow and Ernie Gammage are beginning their freshman year at The University of Texas.
+Dwight Dow and Ernie Gammage are just starting at The University of Texas, Dwight as a junior transferee from North Texas and Ernie as a freshman.
 The two connect with Austin musician Charlie Hatchett (who'll later become a legendary Austin band booking agent) to form rock cover band The Fabulous Chevelles (not to be confused with another Texas band that forms almost ten years later, The Fabulous Thunderbirds).
 The Chevelles play all the regular Austin live music venues and University of Texas fraternity parties.
 The money's good and helps Dwight and Ernie pay their way through college.
-But by 1965, Dwight and Ernie move on to co-found the Sweettarts – note that the original spelling of the band's name mirrors, but as one word, the spelling of the popular candy Sweet Tarts first introduced in 1963.
+But by 1965, Dwight and Ernie move on to co-found the Sweettarts – note that the original spelling of the band's name mirrors, but as one word, the spelling of the popular candy Sweet Tarts, first introduced in 1963.
 The new band – at the time nameless – gets a call during rehearsal from a frat party booker who wants to know who they are; Dwight's eating Sweet Tarts at the time.
 As a joke they give the booker that name, and it sticks.

-When the Sweettarts' Vandan single comes out, it's well promoted nationally and, although it doesn't become a national hit, it's a bona fide regional hit and naturally sells well in the band's hometown, Austin.
-Austin's KAZZ-FM, at the time the only FM station regularly playing rock music anywhere in the U.S., happily plays singles recorded by Austin bands, including those by Leo and the Prophets, 13th Floor Elevators, and... the Sweettarts.
-In 1966, KAZZ's afternoon rock deejay, Rim Kelley, pretty much plays the grooves off So Many Times and in February 1967 hosts a live remote broadcast over KAZZ that features the Sweetarts performing at the Club Saracen in downtown Austin.
+When the Sweettarts' Vandan single comes out, it's well promoted nationally and, although it doesn't make the national charts, it's a bona fide regional hit and naturally sells well in the band's hometown, Austin.
+Austin's KAZZ-FM, at the time the only FM station regularly playing rock music anywhere in the U.S., happily plays singles recorded by Austin bands, including those by Leo and the Prophets, The 13th Floor Elevators, and... the Sweettarts.
+In 1966, KAZZ's afternoon deejay, Rim Kelley, pretty much plays the grooves off So Many Times and in February 1967 hosts a live remote broadcast over KAZZ that features the band performing at Club Saracen in downtown Austin.
 That seals the deal as Kelley and KAZZ station manager Bill Josey Sr., co-founders of Sonobeat, are about to launch their Austin-based record label.
 A Picture of Me is more than Sonobeat's first release; it's a stereo 45 RPM release (no other record companies release stereo singles at that time) and is packaged in a picture sleeve.
-The resulting combination of clever original song, solid performance, stereo release, and picture sleeve, attracts a positive national review for A Picture of Me in record industry trade magazine Cash Box.
+The resulting combination of clever original song, solid performance, stereo release, and picture sleeve attracts a positive national review for A Picture of Me in music industry trade journal Cash Box.

-September 2017 marks the 50th anniversary of the release of A Picture of Me's release, a darn good reason to celebrate.
-And for the celebration, all five members of the Sweetarts get back together – during Hurricane Harvey – in Austin for a photo shoot that replicates the cover photo Sonobeat uses to package the original single.
-We also take this opportunity to ask the 'Tarts some fresh questions.
+September 2017 marks the 50th anniversary of the release of A Picture of Me, a darn good reason to celebrate.
+And for the celebration, all five members of the Sweetarts get back together in Austin – during Hurricane Harvey, which dumps torrential rains over Central Texas – for a photo shoot that replicates the cover photo Sonobeat uses on its packaging of the original single.
+We also take this opportunity to ask each member of the 'Tarts some fresh questions.
 So, here's some background on each of Dwight, Ernie, Mike, Pat, and Tom, followed by their answers to our questions.

 Drummer Dwight Dow's hometown is tiny Wink, Texas, which happens also to be the hometown of '60s rock icon Roy Orbison.
 Wink is about 400 miles west of Austin, not far from the Texas-New Mexico border.
 Dwight picks up his drumming skills as a member of his high school band and during his senior year in high school is a member of hometown trio The Madcaps.
-Dwight starts college at North Texas, then transfers to The University of Texas to begin his junior year, majoring in architecture.
+Dwight starts college at North Texas State University (alma mater of Pat Boone, Roy Orbison, Don Henley, and Norah Jones and now known as the University of North Texas), then transfers to The University of Texas to begin his junior year majoring in architecture.
 A chance meeting with Ernie Gammage and Charlie Hatchett leads the three to form The Fabulous Chevelles and, a couple of years later, for Dwight to depart with Ernie to start the Sweetarts.
 Married during his senior year at The University of Texas, Dwight continues on from the 'Tarts to its successor band, Fast Cotton (he's even credited with naming Fast Cotton for a greyhound racing dog), but with a child on the way, Dwight hangs it up when Fast Cotton disbands early in 1971.
 Dwight leaves music behind to pursue a career in architecture and residential construction, remaining in Austin.

 Lead guitarist, singer, and songwriter Ernie Gammage hails from Houston, Texas.
-He starts playing guitar in junior high school, inspired by '50s rock and rhythm & blues artists, expecially Little Richard, Jimmy Reed, and later, Otis Redding.
-Ernie moves to Austin in fall '63 for his freshman year at The University of Texas, where, during rush week, Ernie meets Charlie Hatchett, who's already been in modestly successful bands; they hit it off and agree to form the Chevelles, with Charlie on guitar, Ernie on bass (this is a new instrument for Ernie, but Charlie tells him "it's easy; it's only got four strings"), and Dwight Dow on drums.
-Although the Chevelles are a highly sought after frat band and play all the local night clubs, they do what most other local bands do: perform covers of the current top 40 hits, particularly those by the Beatles.
+He starts playing guitar in junior high, inspired by '50s rock and rhythm & blues artists, especially Little Richard, Jimmy Reed, and later, Otis Redding.
+Ernie moves to Austin in fall '63 for his freshman year at The University of Texas, where, during rush week, he meets Charlie Hatchett, who's already been in modestly successful Austin bands.
+Ernie and Charlie hit it off and agree to form the Chevelles, with Charlie on guitar, Ernie on bass (this is a new instrument for Ernie, but Charlie tells him "it's easy; it's only got four strings"), and Dwight Dow on drums.
+Although the Chevelles are a highly sought after frat party band and play all the local night clubs, they do what most other local bands do: perform covers of the current top 40 hits, particularly those by The Beatles.
 But Ernie has a knack for clever lyrics and musical hooks, and the Chevelles begin to play some of his original tunes.
 By the time Ernie and Dwight leave the Chevelles to form the Sweetarts, Ernie has plenty of originals ready to go.
-It's two of his originals that the Sweetarts record in 1966 for Dallas label Vandan and two more the 'Tarts record in '67 for Sonobeat.
+It's two of his originals that the Sweetarts record in 1966 for Dallas-based Vandan Records and two more the 'Tarts record in '67 for Sonobeat.
 After completing his B.A. in Business (with an emphasis on finance and insurance) at The University of Texas, Ernie does a semester in law school that he has trouble putting his heart into, but through it all he continues to perform in band after band, all in Austin, taking a break in the early '70s to relocate to England for a couple of years.
-Back in Austin following England, Ernie jumps right back into music while also holding down "regular" full-time jobs, among them director of the Austin Aqua-Festival.
+Back in Austin following England, Ernie jumps right back into music while also holding down "regular" full-time jobs, among them director of the annual Austin Aqua-Festival.
 He retires in the 2000s from his role as Director of the Texas Wildlife Expo at the Texas Parks & Wildlife Department.
-But he's not really retired and continues to perform gig after gig in and around Austin, most recently as a member of The Lost Austin Band.
+But he's not really retired and continues to perform gig after gig in and around Austin, presently as a founding member of The Lost Austin Band.
 While in England in the early '70s, Ernie gets into art, creating dozens of unique paintings that he now offers as glicée prints on canvas at his many showings in and around Austin.